WilsonPercival/WilsonPercival/Font bug/font_bug_eng.md

 ## Problem description

-В окне "Font picker" не отображается шрифт, который был установлен в Windows.
+In the "Font picker" I can't see the font that is installed in Windows.

 ## Attach a .c3p